pandeynadia/nadia/Assignment 06- LowFiPrototype/README.md

 This project intends to see if the user can interact with the game application, "PianoTiltes4" by creating a paper protoype and testing it with another individual to see if they can follow the steps with an ease or if there is further error that needs to be fixed.
 I have put together three personas, each of which cover a feature of the game.
 I have written an ideal situation with a goal for each persona, their needs, context, behavior, and stories.
 I have also included the wireframe flow of me doing it and one of the user testing it to see if they can follow my thought process.

 ## A list of tasks that the paper prototype of the system supported.
-Note: I have typed the tasks of each prototype below, and added the photos below with a full bio and profile of personas, along with wireframes/wireflow:
+Note: I have typed the tasks of each prototype below, and added the PDFs of the photos below, which includes a full bio and profile of personas, along with wireframes/wireflow:

 ### Tasks for Prototype #1: Finding instructions on how to play the game:
 1. Enter username and password.